ocupop/dart4web/src/_codelabs/ng2/6-readjsonfile.md

 <i class="fa fa-key key-header"> </i> <strong> Key information </strong>

-* `enableInput` refers to a property that you'll add to this component's Dart file.
+* `isInputEnabled` refers to a property that you'll add to this component's Dart file.

 </div></div>